-“What BETA Camp taught me is that you can be a developer and still be an incredible entrepreneur.”
+“What Prequel taught me is that you can be a developer and still be an incredible entrepreneur.”

-BETA Camp Alumnus Rishi Kothari goes into how BETA Camp helped him navigate the startup world as a high school developer and entrepreneur!
+Prequel Alumnus Rishi Kothari goes into how Prequel's Summer Program (formerly BETA Camp) helped him navigate the startup world as a high school developer and entrepreneur!
+His story is a testament to the power of early entrepreneurial education.

 About Rishi

-In summer 2020, BETA Camp alumnus Rishi Kothari co-founded HerdSocial, a community startup aimed at productivity recuperation at the height of COVID-19.
+In summer 2020, Prequel alumnus Rishi Kothari co-founded HerdSocial, a community startup aimed at productivity recuperation at the height of COVID-19.

 Today, he holds the position of CTO at Otto - a pet-tagging startup with hundreds of users.

-UPDATE: June, 2022 - Otto Pet raised raised a $1.6 M in funding from Lee Jacobs, Cyan Banister, and Arielle Zuckerberg at Long Journey Ventures!
+UPDATE: June 2022 - Otto Pet raised $1.6 M in funding from Lee Jacobs, Cyan Banister, and Arielle Zuckerberg at Long Journey Ventures!
+This significant funding round highlights Otto Pet's potential and Rishi's contribution.

 Q: What have you been up to since your summer with BETA Camp?